What a line-up we have for Uke U-7!

-Ukulele University welcomes back Andy Andrews, co-founder of the Ukulele Club of Santa Cruz, co-producer of the legendary “UkeFest West” festival, and more recently, the founder of the Puna Ukulele and Kanikapila Association (PUKA) on the Big Island.
+Ukulele University welcomes back Andy Andrews, co-founder of the legendary Ukulele Club of Santa Cruz, and producer of the famous 2004 “UkeFest West” festival.
+In 2010 he moved to Hawaii and formed the Puna Ukulele and Kanikapila Association – aka “PUKA” – on the Big Island of Hawaii.
+He also created the three wonderful Ukulele Club of Santa Cruz Play-a-Long Songbooks, which are used by ukulele clubs worldwide.

 Andy teaches many ukulele styles and has led innumerable music jams at festivals and club events around the country and in Canada.
 He is known for his encyclopedic knowledge of all things ukulele, his positive instructional skills, and most especially his inimitable, inclusive style of leading play-a-longs.